What is Halitosis (Bad Breath)?

 Getting a Proper Diagnosis

-The best way to truly identify the source of chronic halitosis is to visit a dentist or doctor for a professional diagnosis.
+The best way to truly identify the source of chronic halitosis is to visit a dentist or physician for a professional diagnosis.
 When you are ready to tackle this situation, be sure to be open and honest with the medical professional performing the examination.
-It is important for the dentist or doctor to understand all the health problems you are experiencing in order to determine the underlying cause and recommend appropriate treatment.
+It is important for the dentist or physician to understand all the health problems you are experiencing in order to determine the underlying cause and recommend appropriate treatment.

 The Halimeter (also known as a portable sulfide gas monitor) is the most commonly used clinical diagnostic instrument utilized in this field.
 It measures the concentration of hydrogen sulfide in parts per billion (ppb) in mouth air.
 The Halimeter uses a patented electrochemical voltammetric sensor, which has provided reproducible results to clinicians for the past 20 years.
 It has been demonstrated hundreds of times on national and local television by Dr. Harold Katz on programs such as The View, Good Morning America, and CBS Morning News.